 The sender’s photo layered over the album cover provides an easily recognizable way to see the user’s friend who suggested it.
 Though this breaks from the current design system of Spotify, I felt a different visual treatment from other design patterns is needed to emphasize that these suggestions come from a different source.

 With the basics down, I decided to explore other ways to improve the listening experience.

 One merit of Spotify is that it is quite visual.
 But, a long horizontal scroll could be hard to look through and play.
 To solve this problem, I added an alternate playlist view of all recommendations.

 This allows for:

-- playing the suggestions in order
+- playing the recommendations in order

-- searching and sorting through suggestions.
+- searching and filtering through recommendations.

 The two different views allow for (1) a visual, at-a-glance inbox and (2) a more organized and condensed playlist.

 Now that I settled on a way to discover and receive recommendations, I explored the sharing flow.

 Fitting in a new way to share